anshulchoudhary9882/bdd100k-adas-perception-pipeline/model_training/MODEL_SELECTION.md

 ---

-# Why YOLO11m?
+## Why YOLO11m?

-## Automotive Perception Perspective

-The BDD100K dataset closely resembles the perception challenges encountered in Advanced Driver Assistance Systems (ADAS) and autonomous driving applications.

-Examples include:

-* Dense urban traffic
-* Distant pedestrians
+The exploratory analysis of BDD100K revealed several challenges that directly influence detector selection:

+- Significant class imbalance with a pronounced long-tail distribution
+- Large variation in object scale
-* Small traffic signs
+- Small and distant traffic lights and traffic signs
-* Traffic lights
-* Highway driving
-* Nighttime scenes
+- Dense urban scenes containing multiple overlapping vehicles
-* Adverse weather conditions
+- Diverse lighting and weather conditions

-Object detection in automotive environments requires a balance between:

-* Detection accuracy
-* Computational efficiency
-* Low latency
-* Ease of deployment

-While transformer-based architectures have recently achieved impressive results, convolution-based detectors remain dominant in production ADAS systems due to their efficiency and mature deployment ecosystem.

-YOLO11m provides an excellent compromise between detection accuracy and inference speed, making it highly suitable for real-world automotive perception applications.
+- Real-time processing requirements for ADAS deployment

+These characteristics require a detector that can simultaneously:

+1. Maintain strong multi-scale feature representations
+2. Detect small objects reliably
+3. Operate with low inference latency
+4. Scale efficiently to embedded hardware

+YOLO11m provides the best balance between these competing requirements.
+While larger architectures may offer marginal accuracy improvements, they introduce significant computational overhead with limited practical benefit for this dataset and assignment scope.

 ---